-However even the old to radiators systems can be adapted to operate at a low temperature, it can be done simply by increasing the turn-on, or by increasing the number of radiating elements.
+However, even old radiator systems can be adapted to operate at low temperature, it can be done simply by increasing the hours of ignition, or by increasing the number of radiating elements.

 Improving the Performance of the heating system?

 - Insulation.
-Proper insulation of the house than outside plays an important part in the optimization of the heating performance. thermal coat surfaces and efficient windows reduce heat dispersion, reach and maintain the desired temperature will require a lower thermal installation effort, reducing the consumption of gas.
+The correct insulation of the house compared to the outside plays an important role in the optimization of the heating system performance.
+Thermal coat and efficient glazed surfaces reduce heat dispersion, achieve and maintain the desired temperature will require less heat plant effort, reducing gas consumption.